 Unlike organic mulches, rubber mulch acts as a deterrent for termites and other pests.
 Pests don’t like to live in areas where they cannot feast on their surroundings.
 Therefore, rubber mulch barrier ideas keep these pests from calling the area surrounding the foundation home.

 The inedible rubber mixed with the smell of the chemicals that make up the rubber ensures pests don’t mistake the landscape for a spot they want to live or feast.

 Little to No Maintenance

-Due to the synthetic makeup of rubber mulch, those that use this material will not find themselves replacing it year after year.
+Due to the synthetic makeup of rubber mulch, those who use this material will not find themselves replacing it year after year.
 Instead, its slow breakdown process causes it to last for roughly ten years before needing replacing.
 Understanding the longevity of rubber mulch is a big selling point as it makes the higher price tag seem more relevant.